Wellbeing in the Department

 The Wellbeing of Staff and Students in the department is of upmost importance.
 As a department, we pride ourselves on being a caring, friendly and supportive place to work and do not tolerate any form of bullying or harassment.

 We understand that work can have an impact on our wellbeing so this page is here to support you.
-Below you'll find a list of contacts you can reach out to if you are in need of some extra support and a number of resources which may be useful, especially during this period of social-isolation.
-On the right are a list of events taking place (digitally) in the department to promote our health and wellbeing.
+Below you'll find a list of contacts you can reach out to if you are in need of some extra support and a number of resources which may be useful.
+On the right are a list of events taking place in the department to promote our health and wellbeing.

-Join Ushma Galal for group meditation every Wednesday at 12 noon.
+Join Ushma Galal and colleagues for a weekly meditation at 12 every Wednesday.

 Open to all staff with a mental health condition, specific learning difficulty, sensory impairment, chronic illness, mobility impairment and/or other long-term condition.